clemsos/writings/_quora/2015-02-06-How-do-you-go-about-getting-an-electronic-product-manufactured-in-China-What-steps-are-involved.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How do you go about getting an electronic product manufactured in China?
+    How do you go about getting an electronic product manufactured in China?
 What steps are involved? - Quora
 ---